 The North Pole Marathon, also known as the world's coolest marathon, is organised by Polar Running Adventures.
-In addition to organising the world's most northerly marathon, Polar Running Adventures also organises the world's most southerly marathon, the Antarctic Ice Marathon.
+In addition to organising the world's most northerly marathon, Polar Running Adventures organises the world's most southerly marathon, the Antarctic Ice Marathon, and one of the highest marathons in the world, the Volcano Marathon.
 Working with a network of associate specialists, including the word's foremost polar logistics experts, the company delivers world class events in the most remote parts of the planet.

 Richard Donovan - Race Director

 Polar Running Adventures is owned and operated by multiple polar marathoner Richard Donovan.